21 Jun What Stories Are Stopping You from Losing Weight?

 Once we know the story, then what?

 During my years of binge eating, it was clear to me that I didn’t overly love myself.
 Because a person who did, wouldn’t cause so much harm to herself.
-One tip I got quite commonly from the “self-help crowd” was to stand in front of a mirror, look myself in the eyes and tell myself that I love myself.
+One tip that I got from the “self-help crowd” was to stand in front of a mirror, look myself in the eyes and tell myself that I love myself.

 Apparently, some people swear by this technique, but I’m skeptical… I mainly found it in-genuine (and ridiculous!).
 It felt like I was trying to replace one untrue story with another.